Oswego Presbyterian Church hosting barbecue fundraiser April 26

-Oswego Presbyterian Church will be holding a 5Bs BBQ drive-thru fundraiser from 4:30 to 6:30 p.m. on Tuesday, April 26.
+Oswego Presbyterian Church will host a 5Bs BBQ drive-thru fundraiser from 4:30 to 6:30 p.m.
+Tuesday, April 26.

 Dinner choices include two pork chops, two quarter chickens, one pork chop and quarter chicken combo or a kids’ meal hot dog.
 Dinners include coleslaw, baked beans, roll and applesauce.